-The university offers about eighty degree programs with a wide range of courses within its seven Faculties of Humanities, Natural Sciences, Medicine, Law, Catholic and Protestant Theology and Agriculture.
+The university offers about one hundred degree programs with a wide range of courses within its seven Faculties of Humanities, Natural Sciences, Medicine, Law, Catholic and Protestant Theology and Agriculture.
 International students can choose from all courses offered by the university as well as from classes offered by the International Office.
 In general, the language of instruction is German, however, there are also classes taught in English.
 The flexible program structure and the different course offerings present students with a tailor-made study abroad program.

 Academic Advising and Course Registration